3.0

 • International data transfer is specifically mentioned.
 This is normally eschewed by other telehealth providers or couched in more obtrusive language.
 If you are concerned about your data making its way outside of the bounds of the Australian Privacy Act’s powers Greencare may not be the right provider for you.

-Customer Support H2
+Customer Support

 Greencare Clinics’ Customer Service Can Be Hard to Reach

 Greencare is one of the few telehealth providers offering booking over the phone.
-However, it does not provide its customer service hours on its website but other sources [4] list it as Monday to Friday from 9am to 5pm.
+However, it does not provide its customer service hours on its website.
+External sources [3] list it as Monday to Friday from 9 am to 5 pm.
 You can call, email, or text the team.
-Reviews [1], [2] show that some customers struggle to get in touch with customer service during standard business hours.
-Also, multiple customers state that the customer service team can take up to a day to reach consulting doctors, and even longer (up to three weeks) to action promised refunds.
-Overall, the reviews do show 4.7 stars (out of about 700 reviews) but not all are verified and there are many more recent one-star reviews, including by long-term loyal customers.
-The more recent issues seem to centre around the bedside manner of some of the consulting doctors as well as the prescribing of products not available at the partner pharmacies, requiring a new consult and waiting to be cleared for approval for a different medication.
+Reviews [1], show that some customers struggle to reach customer service during standard business hours.
+Also, multiple customers state that the customer service team can take up to a day to reach consulting doctors, and up to three weeks to action refunds.

 Conclusion